Do I also need to get a property report?

 I know someone had a LIM done last year – why can’t I just have a copy of that LIM?

-Because a LIM is a snapshot in time, an old LIM may not be a complete picture of the property.
-While an old LIM could be helpful, it should not be relied upon to purchase the biggest asset of your life.
+A LIM is a snapshot in time.
+Because of this, an old LIM may not be a complete picture of the property.
+An old LIM could be helpful, but you should not rely on it to purchase the biggest asset of your life.

 Can’t I just view a copy of the LIM for the property?

-No. A LIM doesn’t exist until someone orders one on the property.
-It also contains confidential information, and any old ones are not available for public viewing.
+No. A LIM does not exist until someone orders one on the property.
+It contains confidential information and any old ones are not available for public viewing.